RunOnYourOwn/TurfTrack/README.md

 ---

+## 🤝 Contributing

+This project is open to contributions!
+Here's how you can help:

+- **Report Bugs:** If you find a bug, please [open an issue](https://github.com/RunOnYourOwn/TurfTrack/issues) and provide as much detail as possible.
+- **Suggest Features:** Have an idea?
+[Start a discussion](https://github.com/RunOnYourOwn/TurfTrack/discussions) or create an issue with the `enhancement` label.
+- **Submit Pull Requests:** We welcome PRs for bug fixes and new features.
+Please follow the development workflow below.

-## 🛠️ Development Workflow
+### Development Workflow

-- Use feature branches and pull requests for changes
+- Use feature branches and pull requests.
-- Write unit tests for all new backend logic
+- Write unit tests for all new backend logic.
-- Use the `.env.example` file to keep environment variables up to date
-- Linting/formatting: (add details if you use black, flake8, eslint, prettier, etc.)
+- Ensure your code is linted and formatted correctly.

 ---